Enjoying our puzzle hints?

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe a cheeky or sassy attitude, often used to describe someone who is confident and outspoken, like a character from a TV show or movie
+These words all describe types of attitudes or personalities, often used to describe someone who is confident or sassy.

-These words all describe cards in the game of Texas Hold'em, often used by players to strategize and win the game, like a player waiting for the flop to be dealt
+These words all describe types of cards or rounds in the game of Texas Hold'em, often used to describe the community cards.

-These words all describe the last word of a candy brand name, often used by companies to create memorable and catchy names, like a candy company naming a new product
+These words all describe the last word of a candy brand name, often used to describe a type of treat.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.